 Global opportunities in an international industry

-The nature of the aviation industry means that your career will not be limited by national borders.
-Working in the aviation industry will open up opportunities to potentially work all over the world.
+The nature of the aviation industry means that your career options will not be limited by national borders.
+Aviation jobs will open up opportunities to potentially work all over the world.
 Whether you’re a pilot, an air-side or land-side operative or an airport retail worker, every day you will meet people from across the globe.

 The aviation industry is a sector like no other.
 It can offer opportunities to people from all backgrounds and at all stages of their career.
-If you’d like to find out more about working in the aviation industry, contact PPR today.
+If you’d like to find out more about an aviation career or the airline industry, contact PPR today.
 For more information about our current roles or to register your details with us, call 01895 80 81 88 or send us a message online.